Hierarchy of saturation conditions for multiparameter quantum metrology bounds: Multiparameter quantum metrology

 \subsection{Commutativity conditions for the saturation of quantum bounds}

-It is essential to understand conditions for the saturation of the different quantum bounds in Eq.~(\ref{eq:hierarchy_quantum}) and their relations from the perspective of attaining the MI bound.
-Here we outline relevant saturation conditions associated with the chain in Eq.~(\ref{eq:hierarchy_quantum}).
-Remarkably, these conditions are closed in the sense that they involve the state $\vr_{\vec{\theta}}$ (or the projector onto the state's support space) and its SLD operators.
+From the perspective of attaining the MI bound, it is essential to understand conditions for the saturation of the different quantum bounds in Eq.~(\ref{eq:hierarchy_quantum}) and their relations.
+Here we first make some remarks on SLD operators.
+Then we outline relevant saturation conditions associated with the chain in Eq.~(\ref{eq:hierarchy_quantum}).